johncmunson/osx-dev-setup/README.md

 0. Install xcode from the app store.
 Then install the xcode command line tools `$ xcode-select --install` (optional)
+    - May already be install on newer versions of macOS

 1. Install [homebrew](https://brew.sh/)